Aldebrand/zest-assignment/README.md

 ## Submission

 This project is submitted as a solution to the Zest Home Assignment, following the specified guidelines and requirements.
 The source code and related documentation are shared via this Git repository.

+---

+## Questions or Concerns? 🤔

+If you stumble upon any bumps or have some burning questions, feel free to reach out!
+I'm here to clear the fog and make your journey with this project as smooth as a piece of cake. 🍰 Remember, there's no such thing as a silly question.
+Hit me up, and let's solve those puzzles together! 🧩🎉

+---